snoyberg/posa-chapter/warp.md

 `Nothing` means an error (without reason information) and `Just` encloses a successful value `a`.
-So, `timeout` returns `Nothing` if an action is completed in a specified time.
+So, `timeout` returns `Nothing` if an action is not completed in a specified time.
 Otherwise, a successful value is returned wrapped with `Just`.
 `timeout` eloquently shows how great Haskell's composability is.